 264 million children around the world are missing out on an education.
 Over half of these are girls & 75 million are out of school due to conflict and natural disaster.
 Providing quality education to all children and young people is essential for economic growth and prosperity around the world.

-The Global Partnership for Education (GPE) has launched its Case for Investment calling on all donors to urgently and significantly increase education financing at a domestic level and increase funding to GPE to help reach a target of $3.1B to fund education in over 80 countries between 2018 and 2020.
-Without donors stepping up we will not come close to achieving sustainable development goal 4: inclusive, equitable quality education and lifelong learning opportunities, for all children by 2030.
+The Global Partnership for Education (GPE) was able to raise over $2.3B at its recent replenishment conference, but it is stil $800M short of its target for 2018 to 2020.
+Without more donors stepping up we will not come close to achieving sustainable development goal 4: inclusive, equitable quality education and lifelong learning opportunities, for all children by 2030.

 By 2030, more than 800 million of the 1.6 billion young people in the world will have never gone to school or have had the basic skills needed for employment.